habiibullah/Alx_School_Practice/0x02-functions_nested_loops/README.md

-function that prints 9 times table, starting with 0
+Write a function that prints all natural number from n to 98, followed by a new line